School of Social Sciences and Humanities

 Making a difference to society is at the heart of everything we do at the School of Social Sciences and Humanities.
 It’s what helps us create a better world, and is also how we embrace diversity to grow understanding, and build opportunities.

-- A welcome from the Head of School, Dr Virginie Grzelczyk
+- Welcome from the Head of School, Dr Virginie Grzelczyk

 Whether you’re thinking of studying with us, joining us as a staff member, considering our school to further your research agenda, or partnering with us as a business or organisation to help shape a better future, I’m certain that you’ll find our community to be a supportive, vibrant and exciting.